IHGGM-Aachen/CNVand/README.md

 ## Samplesheet
 Add samples to the pipeline by completing `config/samplesheet.tsv`.
 Each `sample` should be associated with a `path` to the corresponding BAM and VCF file.

-## Pipeline Setup
+## Reference Files
-CNVand can be executed using conda environments or a pre-built docker container.
+To use CNVand some external reference files are needed alongside your sample data.

+### Genome

+For `cnvkit_fix` to work, you need to specify a reference genome in the config file.
+Take care to use the same reference file for your entire workflow!

+### Annotations

 For AnnotSV to work, the annotation files must be downloaded separately and be referenced in the config file under the respective key.
 For human annotations, this can be done [here](https://www.lbgi.fr/~geoffroy/Annotations/Annotations_Human_3.4.2.tar.gz).
 In case this link is not working, check the original [AnnotSV](https://github.com/lgmgeo/AnnotSV/tree/master) repository for updates on how to obtain the annotations.

 When using CNVand within the pre-built docker container, it is not needed to download the annotations externally - they come bundled with the container and are available under `data/annotations/`.

+## Pipeline Setup
+CNVand can be executed using mamba environments or a pre-built docker container.

+### Mamba (Snakedeploy)
+For a one-click installation, snakedeploy can be used.
+For further information, see the entry for CNVand in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?repo=CarlosClassen/CNVand)

-### Mamba
+### Mamba (Manual)
-For installation and dependency management, Mamba is recommended over conda.
+This workflow can easily setup manually with the given environment file.
 Install Snakemake and dependencies using the command:

 ```bash
 mamba env create -f environment.yml